Lukylix/argentBank-api/.github/ISSUE_TEMPLATE/profile-feature.md

 ---
-name: '#4 Privacy Requirement'
+name: "#4 Privacy Requirement"
 about: Issue for the privacy requirement
 title: User can only see their own profile
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 After successfully logging in, a user should be able to: